carsoni4/carsoni4.github.io/309Project/projectDescription.md

 ---

 My Group and I were tasked in creating an Android App with a Java Backend.
 We ended up making Supper Solvers, a TikTok-like app where you can find recipes recommended based on your ingredients.
 We used Spring Boot for the backend REST API and database integration.
 I was responsible for working on the backend along with one other teammate.
-Included below is some of the source code.
+Included below are some relevant snippits of my code and a picture of the application.
+If you would like the entire source code it can be found <a href="https://github.com/carsoni4/Supper-Solver" here./>

 <details>
     <summary style="font-size:1.5em; font-weight:bold;">Image Of Homescreen</summary>